MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 You can use Windows Autopilot and Auto-login to deploy, provision, reset, redeploy, and recover Teams Rooms on Microsoft Teams Rooms on Windows consoles in your organization.

 Windows Autopilot with Auto-login for Teams Rooms accelerates and simplifies the on-site deployment time for Teams Rooms consoles running Windows.
 The combination of these technologies removes the need for direct interaction with the Teams Rooms console during provisioning and deployment.
-After the physical installation of Teams Rooms for Windows on the device and turning it on, with AutoPilot and Auto-login, there isn't a need for someone to interact directly with the Teams Room console.
+After the physical installation of Teams Rooms for Windows on the device and you turn it on, with AutoPilot and Auto-login, there isn't a need for someone to interact directly with the Teams Room console.

 Instead, the Teams Rooms console will complete the Windows and Teams app installation automatically out-of-box, then sign-in to the Teams Room app without the need of someone to have to physcially access the device.
 Having these features greatly simplifies the Teams Rooms console lifecycle for IT, from it's initial deployment to it's end of life.